y4suda/BEMM-GEN/tutorial_en.md

 ### Charge setting
 If the residue has a charge, specify the charge with the `--netcharge` option.
+If the charge is not zero, add the `--no-neutralize` option.
 For carboxy groups with negative charges, please specify the aromatic bond `:` in the SMILES.
 Example: `CCC(:O):O`

 ### Settings related to effective execution